Idelalisib (also called Zydelig) is a type of targeted cancer drug. It is a possible treatment for:

 Idelalisib for follicular lymphoma

-You might have idelalisib if your follicular lymphoma came back after you have had at least 2 other types of treatment.
+You might have idelalisib if your follicular lymphoma comes back after you have had at least 2 other types of treatment.

 How idelalisib works